jayplin/ATdIT2_ML/assignment_1.md

 - How many distances you need to calculate if you have 60,000 samples in the trainingset for 50 samples?
 - How many distances do you need to calculate if you have n samples im the trainingset?

-# B KNN MNIST -in progress
+# B KNN MNIST -done
 _3 points_

 - What is the error rate of KNN on the test set?